mnr/writing-wip/dimensions_living_book/gretamemorycare.md

 This all seems like a great achievement until I am called into the ~~principal's~~ administration office the next day.

-"Mark," the administrator of Dimensions Living says.
+"Mark," the administrator of Evergreen Meadows Senior Community says.
 "We saw you walking Greta around the block yesterday."

 "I know," I say, filled with pride.
 "By next week we can be walking to the shopping mall!"

 "That is a problem," she says.
 "You are helping Greta become used to travelling off the property.
 She may wander off and forget how to get home.
-If she returns to Dimensions in the back seat of a police car, we have to either place her in memory care or she has to find a new place to live.
+If she returns to Evergreen Meadows in the back seat of a police car, we have to either place her in memory care or she has to find a new place to live.
 And right now, we don't have any room in memory care."

 Again I am being told to *straighten up, buster*.
 Nicely, but the message is clear.